SynixeContractors/MissionTemplate/docs/mission-making/creating-the-fob.md

 That is it!
 Players will now respawn at the location of the `Respawn` object.

-If you place multiple `Respawn` objects, players will respawn at a random one.
+If multiple `Respawn` objects are placed, players will respawn at a random one.

 ### Triggered Respawn